scrollmapper/bible_databases_deuterocanonical/sources/en/wisdom-of-ahikar/wisdom-of-ahikar.md

 **[4:19]** And the king said unto him.
 'Woe to thee, O Abu Samik! thou hast mocked me and I am thy lord.'

 **[4:20]** And the swordsman said unto him, 'Nay, but by the life of thy head, O my lord!
 Haiqar is safe and alive.'

-**[4:21]** And when the king heard that saying, he felt sure of the matter, and his head swam, and he

 **[4:21]** And when the king heard that saying, he felt sure of the matter, and his head swam, and he fainted from joy, and he commanded them to bring Haiqar.